nuPRISM/mpmt-test-stand/README.md

 *   **MessageTerminal**: Command-line application for testing and debugging the Arduino firmware and serial communication software
-*   **feArduino: **MIDAS frontend application for managing communication with the Arduino
+*   **feArduino**: MIDAS frontend application for managing communication with the Arduino
 *   **feScan**: MIDAS frontend application for running/monitoring a scan
 *   **firmware**: Arduino Due firmware
 *   **PseudoGantry**: Arduino project that emulates the behavior of the gantry (motor drivers, limit switches and encoders)